Naveena-kemburu/high-performance-video-streaming-platform/README.md

 ## Deployment

 This application can be deployed to any static hosting service.
-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

 Live Demo: [Add your deployment URL here]

-## Lighthouse Scores

-Target scores (90+):
-- Performance: 90+
-- Accessibility: 90+
-- Best Practices: 90+
-- SEO: 90+

-## License

-MIT